Software Engineer or Developer

 8. Cloud computing

 What is Cloud computing?
-Simply put, cloud computing delivers computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
+Simply put, cloud computing delivers computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet ("the cloud")" to offer "aster innovation, flexible resources, and economies of scale.

 9. Docker

 What is Docker?
-Docker is an open platform for developing, shipping, and running applications.
+Docker is an open platform for developing, shipping and running applications.
 Docker lets you separate your applications from your infrastructure to quickly deliver software.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
+With Docker, you can manage your infrastructure as you organize your applications.

 10. Kubernetes